 Below you will find links to the information you will need to effectly assist the students you are paired to work with.
 Information on how to become an AOP Peer Tutor can be found at the bottom of the page under the New Applicants heading.
 Please read everything carefully and ask as many questions as you need to ask!
 We can be contacted via:

 email@example.com or contact

-Training for all tutors, new and returning, is now comprised of an online component, an in person mini-training and montly small group training sessions.
-Information in included below.
+Training for all tutors, new and returning, is now comprised of an online component, an in person mini-training and monthly small group training sessions.
+Information is included below.

-Tutoring Re-Application - If you have tutored for the program in the past, please fill out this application specifically made for returning tutors.
+Tutoring Re-Application - If you have tutored for the program in the past, please fill out this application, which is specifically designed for returning tutors.